kempsterrrr/agent0-ts/ARWEAVE_INTEGRATION_PLAN.md

   }

   /**
-   * Retrieve data from Arweave using AR.IO Network.
+   * Retrieve data from Arweave using parallel gateway fallback.
-   * Uses Wayfinder to route requests to healthy gateways, preferring arweave.net
+   * Tries all gateways simultaneously and returns the first successful response.
-   * (where Turbo uploads are optimistically cached).
+   * This matches the IPFS implementation pattern for architectural consistency.
    *
    * @param txId - Arweave transaction ID (with or without ar:// prefix)
    * @returns Retrieved data as string